Justia Lawyer Rating

 To maintain an action against such defendants, Saddozai had to comply with the Prison Litigation Reform Act (PRLA) exhaustion requirement.
 To do this, he had to follow a three-step grievance process: first, he had to submit a grievance form 602 to the prison appeals office and then, depending upon the response, appeal that decision on a second and third level.

 On August 25, 2018, Saddozai filed a first-level grievance regarding the excessive force incident.
-The prison appeals office rejected the grievance as procedurally improper because Saddozai exceeded the limit on the number of grievance allowed to be filed during any fourteen-day period.
+The prison appeals office rejected the grievance as procedurally improper because Saddozai exceeded the limit on the number of grievances allowed to be filed during any fourteen-day period.
 He was instructed to refile after September 12, 2018.

 Saddozai then resubmitted his grievance after September 12, 2018, and on September 26, 2018, the prison appeals office again rejected Saddozai’s grievance on procedural grounds for being “obscured by pointless verbiage or voluminous unrelated documentation” and instructed him to resubmit.